yisheng90/the-exploding-kitten/README.md

 * **Lee Yi Sheng** - *Responsible for keeping vests white* - [yisheng90](https://github.com/yisheng90)

 ## Acknowledgments

-## Deployment

-This app is deployed on https://yisheng90.github.io/GA-Project-1-The-Exploding-Kitten-/

-## Disclaimer

 This application is built for programming practice purposes only.
 This is not an official "Exploding Kittens" application. if you love the game, please visit  http://www.explodingkittens.com/ for more informations.